Dr Martin Charles Cook

 After returning to the UK he developed his career in teaching, his last post being as Director of Music at The Blue Coat School in Liverpool, but he maintained an active musical career beyond the classroom, both as a pianist and a conductor.
 His high school choirs toured regularly throughout Europe, performing in Venice, in San Marco, Vienna, St Stephen’s and Votivkirke, Maastricht in the Basilica, Prague in St Nicholas’, and in the cathedrals of St Sebastian and Santander in Cantabria.
 For ten years he conducted the Chester Music Society Junior Choir and under his direction they twice reached the semi-finals in “The Sainsbury’s Choir of the Year Competition” and also received awards at the Montreux International Choral Festival and The Riva del Garda International Choral Festival.
 From 1997 – 2009 Martin was Musical Director of Sandbach Voices.
 Under his direction they performed many of the major choral works, including Handel’s Messiah, Bach’s B minor Mass, Brahms’ Requiem, Mendelssohn’s Elijah, Rossini’s Stabat Mater, Haydn’s Creation and a host of other works.

 In 2009 Martin was offered an Assistantship at the University of Nebraska-Lincoln, USA in order to study for a Doctor of Musical Arts degree in Choral Conducting.
 While there he assisted in the delivery of music theory courses, conducted the All Collegiate Choir and taught conducting to undergraduates.
-His dissertation is: “A Survey of The Sacred Choral and Orchestral works of Sir Henry Walford Davies (1869-1941).
+His dissertation was entitled "A Survey of The Sacred Choral and Orchestral works of Sir Henry Walford Davies (1869-1941)".
 After completing his degree he worked in Cedar Rapids, Iowa as Director of Music Ministries at Christ Episcopal Church for a year, before returning the UK.
 He returned in November 2013 and is now working as a freelance conductor and teacher of Piano, Organ and Voice.

 The Society appointed John Bowen as accompanist in November 2015.